apecloud/kubeblocks/docs/user_docs/installation/create_and_manege_a_cluster.md

 ## Expand the cluster volume

 Run `kbcli cluster volume-expansion` to expand the cluster volume.
-For more options information, see [kbcli cluster volume-expansion](../cli/kbcli_cluster_volume-expansion.md).
+For more options information, see [`kbcli cluster volume-expansion`](../cli/kbcli_cluster_volume-expansion.md).

 - The `component-names` option can be used to specify a cluster.
 - The `storage` option can be used to specify the expected volume expansion size.